 Adding stock balances

-If you had items in stock as of your FreeAgent start date, create new stock items and enter the opening quantity and value of those items.
-Please note that stock functionality won't be available if you have an unincorporated landlord account or if you're preparing your accounts using the cash accounting basis.
+If you had items in stock as at your FreeAgent start date, create new stock items and enter the opening quantity and value of those items.

 Completing your opening balances using journal entries